 LED light systems can be plugged directly into a regular power outlet, and don't need a ballast or special light socket like some other grow lights.

 There is some evidence that buds grown under LEDs contain more THC and other cannabinoids (which may be because marijuana produces stronger buds when slightly stressed)

-Growing with LED grow lights can positively affect the taste & smell of your buds by closely mimicking the light of the sun
+Growing with LED grow lights can positively affect the taste & smell of your buds

 Something to keep in mind is that the "real" energy output of LEDs is actually only about 2/3 of the stated output.
 In other words, a "3W" LED really only puts out 2W.
 That's why you'll sometimes see confusing numbers like a 90W LED Grow light (with 45 X 3W LEDs).